White paper

 The current state of technology in the tax and accounting industry

-Undoubtedly, the tax and accounting industry has seen substantial tech advancements in recent years.
-From cloud computing and AI to blockchain and data analytics, a digital transformation is reshaping how accounting firms operate, deliver services, and interact with clients.
+Certainly, the tax and accounting industry has seen substantial tech developments in recent years.
+A digital transformation is changing how accounting firms work, provide services, and interact with clients.
+This includes cloud computing, artificial intelligence, blockchain, and data analytics.
 However, the adoption rate of these technologies varies significantly among small and medium-sized accounting firms.

-According to The Thomson Reuters Institute’s 2024 State of the Tax Professional Report, the use of AI-powered tax solutions is still relatively low at most tax and accounting firms.
+According to The Thomson Reuters Institute’s 2024 State of Tax Professionals Report, using AI-powered tax solutions is still relatively low at most tax and accounting firms.
 Fewer than one-quarter (24%) of respondents said their firms use AI at all; among those that do, the most common usage was for research.

-That said, 35% of respondents to this year’s survey said their firms would be investing in some form of AI over the next two years, although few (7%) cited AI as a top investment priority.
+However, 35% of people who answered this year's survey said their companies would invest in AI over the next two years.
+Yet only a few (7%) said AI was a top investment priority.

-The survey also uncovered the unsurprising fact that many tax and accounting firms continue to struggle with the need to drive more efficiency.
+The survey also uncovered the unsurprising fact that many tax and accounting firms continue to struggle with driving efficiency.
 The shortage of qualified candidates — not only in tax skills but also in technology skills — amplifies this challenge.

-With a limited pool of options, many firms increasingly rely on technology to enhance the speed and accuracy of their work, ultimately delivering higher-quality services to clients.
+Many companies have few choices, so they're increasingly using technology to speed up and be more accurate in their work.
+This choice makes them better at providing services to their clients.
 Central to this push for efficiency is the need for tax firms to integrate automation into nearly every aspect of their operations.

 Though most firms automate some portion of their tax processes, small firms use automation the least.
 According to the survey, an average of 43% of firms only automate 25% or less of their tax processes.
 Midsize firms use automation the most, relative to their workload, with one-quarter of firms automating between 26% and 50% of their processes and 20% automating more than half.